Cordycep

 Psilofyr, ever the philosopher of harmony and autonomy, grew uneasy with Xaron’s obsession.
 When Xaron revealed their ultimate creation—a strain of spores that could override free will, turning any living being into a puppet for the fungal network—the Circle was horrified.
 Such control defied Psilofyr’s teachings, violating the balance of nonviolence and mutual growth.

 Psilofyr cast Xaron out, severing them from the fungal gestalt and renaming them Cordycep, the Blight of Minds.
 Stripped of divine favour and exiled to the edges of Mechanus, Cordycep’s spores twisted and evolved into something monstrous.
 Over time the outcast bided its time, gathering strength from the margins of myconid society, those banished or corrupted.
 It continued to experiment with dominating these sods, growing in power with each individual subsumed.
 And then Cordycep discovered the formians, those insectoid creatures of pure law.
-These turned out to be the perfect beings for its plan, and the exile rapidly grew in power.
+These turned out to be the perfect beings for its plan, and the exile rapid grew in power.
 Eventually Cordycep became a demipower, and found its way back into Mycelia.

 Cordycep’s Fungal Dominion

-Cordycep currently lies hidden deep in the caverns of the Undergleam, a forbidden region of Mycelia where no sane myconid dares to tread.
+Cordycep’s current domain lies hidden deep in the caverns of the Undergleam, a forbidden region of Mycelia where no sane myconid dares to tread.
 Here, the air is thick with malevolent spores that infest the living, claiming their bodies and minds.
 Known as Thrallic Spores, these are Cordycep’s signature weapon.

 See, over time, the fungal growth consumes the host entirely, sprouting mushroom-like appendages and strange, chitinous fungal carapaces.
 Even in death however, the hosts continues to serve, shambling aimlessly as part of Cordycep’s fungal zombie horde.